tamer84/aws_management/README.md

 ## Getting started
 With Terraform and the aws-cli included in the [ubuntu-2204](https://github.com/actions/runner-images/blob/releases/ubuntu24/20241117/images/ubuntu/Ubuntu2204-Readme.md) GitHub image, only an AWS account is required to proceed.
-Clone/Fork this repo and follow the steps below to use it in your own AWS management account.
+Fork this repo and follow the steps below to use it in your own AWS management account.
-All you need outside of this repo is an AWS account and an IAMUser/IAMRole with the [AdministratorAccess managed policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) attached.
+All you need outside of this repo is an AWS account with an IAMUser/IAMRole with the [AdministratorAccess managed policy](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AdministratorAccess.html) attached.

 ### AWS setup
 The repo is designed to work in a Control Tower managed AWS setup.